 Doctors may give fludrocortisone, a drug that helps the body retain salt and water and thus prevent blood pressure from dropping when a person stands.
 However, this drug may cause high blood pressure when people are lying down, heart failure, and low levels of potassium in the blood.
 Sometimes doctors combine propranolol or another beta-blocker with fludrocortisone.
 Midodrine is a drug that narrows both arteries and veins, helping prevent blood pooling.
 Side effects include tingling or numbness and itching.
 This drug is not recommended for people with coronary artery or peripheral arterial disease.

-Other drugs such as nonsteroidal anti-inflammatory drugs (NSAIDs) and L -dihydroxyphenylserine may help in some cases.
+Other drugs such as nonsteroidal anti-inflammatory drugs (NSAIDs), droxidopa, pyridostigmine and octreotide may help in some cases.

 Dizziness or light-headedness when standing occurs in about 20% of older people.
 It is more common among people with coexisting disorders, especially high blood pressure, and among residents of long-term care facilities.
 Many falls may result from dizziness when standing.
 Older people should avoid prolonged standing.

 The increased incidence in older people is due to decreases in the responsiveness of the receptors that manage blood pressure plus increases in arterial wall stiffness, which make it more difficult for arteries to move more blood to increase blood pressure.
 Decreases in receptor responsiveness delay the normal heart and blood vessel responses to standing.
 Paradoxically, high blood pressure, which is more common among older people, may contribute to poor receptor sensitivity, increasing vulnerability to dizziness when standing.

 Dizziness or light-headedness when standing typically involves a decrease in body fluid volume or autonomic nervous system dysfunction.